Patagonia Maui Kite & Wing Fest

 - Competitors are required to wear the official lycra vest during their heats.
 The lycra vest must be worn over the harness.
 Competitors should check in with the beach marshal two heats prior to competing and will receive a colour lycra vest which will identify them to the judges.
 Competitors not wearing the lycra vest or not wearing the lycra vest correctly during their heats will not be scored.
 After the competitor has completed his heat, the lycra vest must be returned to the beach marshal when returning to the beach.

 - The lycra vest should be worn over the harness at all times during the warm up periods / interviews etc.

 - No limitation.
 It is the sole responsibility of the rider to choose and use appropriate equipment for his safety and the safety of third-party.

-- The race will be split into two divisions, a foil fleet and an open fleet.
-No foils will be allowed in the open fleet.
+- The race will be split into two divisions, a wing, pen kite and kite foil fleet.
+No foils will be allowed in the open kite fleet.

 HEATS AND ELIMINATION FORMAT

 - The Contest Director and Head Judge will decide the suitability of the conditions for running heats.